Ouranosinc/ESPO-R/README.md

 ERA5-land was retained after an evaluation of multiple candidate datasets (table 1) against observed data for the variables of daily maximum and minimum temperatures, and daily total precipitation for the period 1981-2010.
 Observed data for the comparison consisted of Third Generation of Homogenized Daily Temperature for Canada (Vincent et al. 2020), as well as Second Generation of Daily Adjusted Precipitation for Canada (Mékis and Vincent.
-2011).
+2011) (AHCCD).
 To be included in the assessment, adjusted station data had to have 25 years of valid data for the period 1981-2010, a valid year requiring each month to have no more than 10% missing data.

 The evaluation criteria included:
-1) a comparison of the mean annual cycle (figures x),
+1) a comparison of the mean annual cycle (figure 1),
-2) an evaluation of the inter-annual seasonal time series (figure ya-c), and
+2) an evaluation of the inter-annual seasonal time series (figurea 2a-c), and
 3) a seasonal evaluation of the quantile bias (5, 25 , 50, 75, 95) of the daily
-values between station data and the various candidates (figures za, zb).
+values between station data and the various candidates (figures 3a-b).

 **Table 1.
 Summary of reference dataset candidates for ESPO-R v1.0.**